dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

 ### 3) Make the most of resources provided to you 💻

 There are a *lot* of resources available to students writing their dissertations.
 This is not something I felt in previous years of university, and it has become very apparent over the last year.
-Whenever I needed any equipment (and I need a bunch of specialised 4G equipment), I asked my supervisor.
+Whenever I needed any equipment (and I needed a bunch of specialised 4G equipment), I asked my supervisor.
 He usually managed to sort something out promptly, or if he couldn't then he referred me to someone that could help.

 Universities generally also have lots of online resources that you have access to.
 Namely, there is a large collection of books I could access online.
 Those helped greatly with obtaining technical diagrams and writing up the background section for my dissertation.